Last updated on July 28th, 2023 at 05:31 pm

 We’re good at economic booms and how.
 But what if we did a grow-slow economic simmer?

 What would our culture look like with long-term slow growth?

 - Would we consume less and appreciate more?
 Maybe we would gobble fewer resources.
-Hang onto a perfectly good car until it travels its last mile, before going out to buy another one.
-Give up the seductive TV and play some Scrabble, or read a book, or sit and have long, meandering conversations.
+Hang onto a perfectly good car until it travels its last mile before buying another one.
+Give up the seductive TV and play some Scrabble, read a book, or sit and have long, meandering conversations.

 - Would we stop masquerading as Superman and Wonder Woman at work?
 Maybe we’d Â put in a good day’s productive work, then leave it behind at a decent hour for a real rest, well-earned.
 Maybe we wouldn’t be so afraid to take a week or 10 days off, lest someone fill in and do our job better than we do.

-I’ve done economic simmer before, and it was the nicest time of my life.
-Once I got over the DTs from having no credit cards, and once I stopped pouting because I couldn’t have what I wanted when I wanted it, I settled into a peaceful, satisfying existence.
+I’ve done economic simmer before; it was my life’s nicest time.
+Once I got over the DTs from having no credit cards and stopped pouting because I couldn’t have what I wanted when I wanted it, I settled into a peaceful, satisfying existence.

 My children were fed and clothed.
 We had a roof over our heads.

 So why don’t I live that way all the time?
-Because the boom-time is a siren.
-It’s like a beer set before an alcoholic who is really enjoying sobriety, but who still remembers what fun it could be to get a little tipsy now and again.
+Because boom-time is a siren.
+It’s like a beer set before an alcoholic who is enjoying sobriety but still remembers what fun it could be to get a little tipsy now and again.
 I’ll just have this one beer, and that will be it.